daizutabi/ivory/docs/quickstart.md

 This is similar to the YAML file we read before, but is slightly changed by the Ivory Client.

 * Run and experiment sections are inserted.
-* ExperimentID and RunID are assigned by the MLFlow Tracking.
+* ExperimentID and RunID are assigned by MLFlow Tracking.
-* Default classes are specified, for example `ivory.torch.trainer.Trainer` for a trainer instance.
+* Default classes are specified, for example `ivory.torch.trainer.Trainer` for a `trainer` instance.

-The `Client.create_run()` method takes keyword arguments to modify these parameters:
+The `Client.create_run()` method can take keyword arguments to modify these parameters:

 ```python
 run = client.create_run(